Package development

 OUTPUT

 The output of pkg> status will also output the dependencies (and precise versions) that are currently installed in that environment.
-For example, you should see the BestieTemplate package that we installed earlier to generate our new package.
+If you used a package template like the BestieTemplate, you will see that is already listed here.

 But we don’t currently want this environment.
 We would like to use, and work on, our new project.
 We do this by “activating” it: